drydenwilliams/full-time-to-self-employed/README.md

 At the same time your employer must also deduct employee's National Insurance from your wages and pay that over to HMRC too.

+#### How to do this in FreeAgent:

+1. Click “Run & Prepare”
+2. Check the date of payment first (We do this on the last friday or last day of the month)
+3. Click “run and report”
+4. Sign in to GG using your company Government Gateway ID

 ### [What are assets?](https://www.freeagent.com/glossary/assets/)
 > Assets are what a business owns.